 The Greek Ombudsman is an Independent Authority sanctioned by the Constitution, which provides its services to the public free of charge.
 The Authority mediates between public administration and citizens to help citizens exercise their rights effectively.
 As a mediator, the Greek Ombudsman makes recommendations and submits proposals to the public administration (ministries, regions and municipalities, social insurance funds, tax offices, hospitals, schools and universities, prisons, the police, public utility companies and organizations).
-Additionally, the Authority's mission is to safeguard and promote children's rights; to promote equal treatment and fight discrimination based on race, ethnicity, religious or belief, disability, age or sexual orientation; and to monitor and promote the application of equal opportunities and treatment between men and women in matters of employment, as well as in matters of access of men and women to goods and services [43][44].
+The Greek Ombudsman's guiding principle and drive as a mediator is its commitment to the win-win approach, i.e., visualizing solutions from which both the citizens and the administration can benefit.
+Additionally, the Authority's mission is to safeguard and promote children's rights and the rights of vulnerable groups; to promote equal treatment and fight discrimination based on race, ethnicity, religious or belief, disability, age or sexual orientation; and to monitor and promote the application of equal opportunities and treatment between men and women in matters of employment, as well as in matters of access of men and women to goods and services [56][57].
 Anyone facing a problem with a Greek public service, anywhere in Greece or abroad, can submit a complaint to the Greek Ombudsman, regardless of their nationality.